meilisearch/specifications/text/0060-refashion-updates-apis.md

     - Attributes of an error appearing in a `failed` `task` are now contained in a dedicated `error` object.
     - `type` is no longer an object.
 It now becomes a string containing the values of its `name` field previously defined in the `type` object.
     - The possible values for the `type` field are reworked to be more clear and consistent with our naming rules.
     - A `details` object is added to contain specific information related to a `task` payload that was previously displayed in the `type` nested object.
-Previous `number` key is renamed `numberOfDocuments`.
     - An `indexUid` field is added to give information about the related index on which the task is performed.
     - `duration` format has been updated to express an `ISO 8601` duration.
     - `processed` status changes to `succeeded`.